Chris Bryant says he was sexually abused by former National Youth Theatre boss

-The Labour MP said at least one friend from his NYT days was also abused by Michael Croft, who died in 1986.
+Labour MP Sir Chris Bryant has said he was sexually abused as a teenager by the then head of the National Youth Theatre.

-Labour MP Sir Chris Bryant says he was sexually abused as a teenager by the head of the National Youth Theatre, Michael Croft.
+The Labour minister also said he has been sexually assaulted by five male MPs during his time in Westminster, although he has not named or reported them.

-Sir Chris said Mr Croft, who died in 1986, had invited him to dinner every evening while he was attending the company in London during the summer of 1978.
+Sir Chris said Michael Croft, who died in 1986, had invited him to dinner every evening while he was attending the company in London during the summer of 1978.

-Mr Croft was 40 years the then 16-year-old’s senior and Sir Chris said one evening, having returned to Mr Croft’s house, he came back from the toilet to find his host naked except for a silk robe.
+Mr Croft was 40 years the then-16-year-old’s Sir Chris’s senior and the MP said one evening, having returned to Mr Croft’s house, he came back from the toilet to find his host naked except for a silk robe.

-The MP said Mr Croft then asked him for sex, which he felt he had no option but to go through with, leaving him feeling like he was “a 16-year-old whore”.
+The MP said Mr Croft then asked him for sex, which he felt he had no option but to go through with, leaving him feeling like he was “a 16-year-old w****”.

-In an interview with The Sunday Times ahead of the release of his book A Life And A Half: The Unexpected Making Of A Politician, Sir Chris said: “I don’t like telling this very much because I’ve not told it very often.
+Speaking to The Sunday Times ahead of the release of his book, A Life And A Half: The Unexpected Making Of A Politician, Sir Chris said: “I don’t like telling this very much because I’ve not told it very often.

 “It was always the same Italian in King’s Cross.
 He would eat and drink, I would eat, then he would theoretically give me a lift home, except I always ended up at his house.”